Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, the suburb of Kalkallo had a median income among taxpayers of $51,014.
-The average income stood at $58,774.
-Both figures are below the national averages of $60,962 (median) and $73,311 (average).
-In Greater Melbourne, the median income was $57,688 and the average was $75,164.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Kalkallo had a median income among taxpayers of $51,014 and an average income of $58,774.
+These figures are below the national average, which stood at $62,900 that year, and compare to Melbourne's averages of $57,688 and $75,164 respectively.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Kalkallo would be approximately $55,223 (median) and $63,623 (average) as of September 2025.
 According to the 2021 Census, household incomes in Kalkallo cluster around the 69th percentile nationally.
-Income distribution data shows that 51.2% of the population falls within the $1,500 - $2,999 income range, which is similar to regional levels where 32.8% occupy this bracket.
-High housing costs consume 20.7% of income in Kalkallo.
-Despite this, strong earnings place disposable income at the 61st percentile nationally.
+Income distribution shows that 51.2% of Kalkallo's population falls within the $1,500 - 2,999 income range, which is similar to regional levels where 32.8% occupy this bracket.
+High housing costs consume 20.7% of income in Kalkallo, but strong earnings place disposable income at the 61st percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income